tigerzhang/bArt/CANVAS_IMPLEMENTATION.md

 - `Timeline` — timeline UI (tracks, clips, playhead) + scrubbing; syncs playback with the Canvas for previews
 - `ExportWorker` — OffscreenCanvas + worker for flattening frame(s) into PNG/JPEG or frames for video exports
 - `FloatingToolbar` — vertical, left-side floating toolbar for quick tools (add image, text, draw, layers).
 It's compact, accessible by keyboard, and overlays the canvas.
-  - Toggle layers & quick zoom: include a `Layers` icon in the left-bottom overlay to open/close the `Layers` overlay, and put `Zoom in` / `Zoom out` controls in the `FloatingToolbar` so users can quickly toggle layers and adjust zoom without cluttering the canvas.
-This mirrors the screenshot pattern where quick actions are placed in compact tool areas.
+  - Toggle layers & quick zoom: include a `Layers` icon in the left-bottom overlay to open/close the `Layers` overlay.
+Zoom controls have been split into their own `ZoomToolbar` that sits near the bottom-left overlay (next to the Layers toggle).
+The `FloatingToolbar` stays compact and focused on asset/tool creation; the `ZoomToolbar` contains incremental zoom (+/–) and a clickable `zoom percentage` pill to open a `ZoomMenu` with presets and additional zoom actions.
 - `ContextualToolbar` — selection-anchored action toolbar that appears near selected objects; quick actions include Upscale, Remove BG, Mockup, Edit Elements, Opacity, and Download.
  - `SelectionBadge` — small overlay component that shows asset dims or crop dims (e.g., `6016 x 4016`) anchored to selection bounding box; can be expanded into `Inspector` or copy to clipboard.